open-telemetry/opentelemetry-operator/docs/api.md

         <td><b><a href="#opampbridgespecvolumesindexprojectedsourcesindexsecretitemsindex">items</a></b></td>
         <td>[]object</td>
         <td>
-          items if unspecified, each key-value pair in the Data field of the referenced Secret will be projected into the volume as a file whose name is the key and content is the value.
-If specified, the listed keys will be projected into the specified paths, and unlisted keys will not be present.
-If a key is specified which is not present in the Secret, the volume setup will error unless it is marked optional.
-Paths must be relative and may not contain the '..' path or start with '..'.<br/>
+          items if unspecified, each key-value pair in the Data field of the referenced Secret will be projected into the volume as a file whose name is the key and content is the value.<br/>
         </td>
         <td>false</td>
       </tr><tr>